tflander/functionalRefactoring/src/test/java/decorator/README.md

 # Decorator Example

-For this example, you only have to change the [Camera](camera.java) class.

 The Camera class allows you to put a filter on a camera.

 We want to support adding a filter that might be connected to another filter, which may also be connected, so we can have a set of filters to enhance our pictures.